A supervised preparer is an individual who does not sign, nor is required to sign, tax returns as a paid preparer. A supervised preparer is either

-- Employed by other recognized firms that
+- Employed by another recognized firm that

 When a supervised preparer renews or applies for their PTIN, they provide the PTIN of their supervisor, and the supervisor’s PTIN must be valid and active.